Policy Overview

 Policy Engagement Overview

-Long-term Lobbying Trends
+Long-term Lobbying Trends from 2021-24

-Several entities adopted more positive stances on the ETS aviation reforms since July 2021, Ryanair, WizzAir and EasyJet stating support for the extension of the ETS to all international flights (EU to/from non-EU) and highlighting the need to regulate emissions from long-haul flights.
-WizzAir supported the inclusion of private jets in the ETS, and supported ending free allowances for the aviation sector.
+Short haul aviation companies adopted more positive positions on the ETS aviation extension.
+Ryanair, WizzAir and EasyJet stated support for the extension of the ETS to all international flights (EU to/from non-EU) and highlighted the need to regulate emissions from long-haul flights.

 Impacts on Policy Ambition